fruciano/GeometricMorphometricsMix/README.md

 ## Citation
 Currently, and for the foreseeable future, there are no plans to publish a proper paper describing the package.
 Each function, however, provides reasonable comments and references to the methods, which can (and should) be used when using the functions in the package (in addition to the usual citation to the package itself)

+## Documentation and Help

+Each function in the package is documented with usage examples and references.
+To access help and documentation for a specific function, use the following command in R:

 ## Badges
 <!-- badges: start -->